nizarhabash1/TOIA-NYUAD/web-recorder/public/avatar-garden/recorder_README.md

 - Arabic question: the Arabic version of the question (this translation can be obtained through a step described under "Additional Scripts")
 - Arabic answer: the Arabic version of the answer
 - Playing frequency (never/once/multiple): this variable is used to control how often a recorded video will be played while a user interacts with the avatar.
 You can set it to never, meaning that it will never play, once, meaning that it will only play once, or multiple, meaning that it could play multiple times during a user's interaction with it (when relevant).
 If you would rather not specify the frequency, it will automatically be set to multiple.

+#### Global editing options

+You also have the option of editing the global attributes of the script by clicking the "Edit global variables" button underneath the script.
+This will allow you to modify the following attributes:

+- Language (Arabic/English): choose the language that the avatar is recorded in
 - Minimum required accuracy (low/medium/high): This value is used as a threshold for accuracy.
 For example, if you require videos to be played only when there is a high match, then select "High".
 Otherwise, select either "Low" or "Medium".
 The default value is "Low".
-- Length constant: if the number of words in an aswer is above this constant, then these answers will be ranked lower in our question-answer matching algorithm.
+- Length constant: (0-70) if the number of words in an answer is above this constant, then these answers will be ranked lower in our question-answer matching algorithm.
+We recommend you keep this value at 40.

 #### Recording answer videos